-A. Overview
+Overview

 The Rhode Island Homeless Management Information System (HMIS) is a web based database that is used by homeless service providers across Rhode Island to record and store client-level information to coordinate care and better understand the numbers, characteristics, and needs of persons experiencing homelessness and those at-risk of homelessness.
 Current HMIS Vendor and Software information are contained within the Appendix of HMIS Policy and Procedures.
-The Rhode Island Coalition for the Homeless is the HMIS Lead Agency and Administrator, managing the system, including, but not limited to managing user licensing, training, data analytics, technical assistance, and compliance.
-Specific information about governance about HMIS operations can be found in the Rhode Island Continuum of Care (RICOC) Governance Charter.
+The Rhode Island Coalition to End Homelessness is the HMIS Lead Agency and Administrator, managing the system, including, but not limited to managing user licensing, training, data analytics, technical assistance, and compliance.
+Specific information about governance about HMIS operations can be found in the Rhode Island Continuum of Care (RI CoC) Governance Charter.

 HMIS enables programs to measure the effectiveness of their interventions, share information between service providers for case coordination, and facilitate longitudinal analysis of service needs and gaps.
-Guidance for the implementation of Rhode Island's HMIS is provided by Rhode Island's Continuum of Care (CoC)and its subcommittees including the HMIS Steering and Coordinated Entry System/ System Performance Measure Advisory Committees.
+Guidance for the implementation of Rhode Island's HMIS is provided by RI CoC and its subcommittees including the HMIS Steering and Coordinated Entry System/ System Performance Measure Advisory Committees.

 This document provides the policy guidelines and standards that govern HMIS operations, as executed by the HMIS Lead Agency and also describes the responsibilities of Participating Agencies and users.
-It was approved by the RICoC on January 7, 2021 and replaces all earlier documents.
+It was approved by the RICoC on August 4 and replaces all earlier documents.

-B. Federal HMIS Policies
+Federal HMIS Policies